mathias82/log-doctor/README.md

 ---

 ## ✅ Supported Errors & Failure Categories

+Each supported error is implemented as an independent deterministic rule under the `rules/` package and can be enabled, disabled or extended without affecting the rest of the system.

 This section summarizes all the deterministic rules and supported incident types.
 📘 *See also:* [Supported Errors Documentation →](https://github.com/mathias82/log-doctor/tree/main/docs)